gnome-terminator/terminator/doc/manual/source/gettingstarted.rst

 .. image:: imgs/window_breakdown.png

+.. note:: You will never see a window that looks like this, as it is
+          impossible to have both menus up at the same time.

 #. :ref:`context-menu` -
    This is the main menu reached with ``right-click`` over a terminal, and will let you access all the settings, profiles, shortcuts and